 The basic construction of a slideshow is a combination of photos + video clips + music.
 You can choose to add special effects and animations, captions and text and other add-ons that will impress your clients.
 The idea is to tell a story with the content you're given.
 It can be the story of a couple celebrating their 50th wedding anniversary, a recent high school graduate celebrating their achievement, a wedding couple documenting their lives for a reception video, a memorial show for a funeral, etc.

 If the idea of putting together a video like this sounds too technically overwhelming, think again!
 With the right tools and a streamlined approach, you can turn the process of making video slideshows for others into a thriving income stream and today's tools make it easier than ever.
 I turned to a few experts, Jenny Larson and Amanda Eddy of Pro Show for advice on start-up costs, earning potential, products needed to start your memory making business and resources for help.

 Video Slideshow Software:

 Choosing the right software to put everything together is an important step in the process.
-ProShow Producer is a great option that includes time saving tools like a built-in wizard and animated effects that make the process of creating a video slideshow simple.
-It produces professional video slideshows your clients will be delighted with and outputs to the formats you'll need like DVD, Blu-ray and other video formats.
-In addition, you can download a free trial of the software to try it before you purchase.
-Another software program is Animoto and you would want to purchase their professional version so you can brand it to your business.
+ProShow Producer is a great option that includes time-saving tools like a built-in wizard and animated effects that make the process of creating a video slideshow simple.
+It produces professional video slideshows your clients will be delighted with and outputs to the formats you'll need like DVD, Blu-ray, and other video formats.
+Also, you can download a free trial of the software to try it before you purchase.
+Another software program is Animoto, and you would want to purchase their professional version so you can brand it to your business.

 Transfer of Materials & Scanning: